taylor-schneider/tbd-calver-versioning/README.md

 # Overview

-This repository contains an executable script, and accompanying library, which deterministically determines the version number of a git repository.
+This repository contains an executable script, and optionally, a python function which deterministically determines the version number of a git repository.

 The logic assumes the repository is following the Trunk Based Development branching strategy: